zhanaofu/MFA-tutorial/Start_with_a_single_recording.md

 ## 4. Run the alignment

-Switch to the conda environment with MFA with ```conda activate aligner```('aligner is the name of the environment').
+Switch to the conda environment with MFA with ```conda activate aligner```('aligner' is the name of the environment with MFA).
 Use the command ```mfa align corpus_directory dictionary_path acoustic_model_path output_directory``` to run the alignment.
 There are some options you can specify with this command.
 For example, adding ```--clean``` to the end of the command tells the machine to remove the temporary files before alignment.
 The temporary files store dataset-specific information.
 They should be cleaned when you align data from different speakers but stored in a folder with the same name as any previously aligned dataset.
 On my computer, the process looks like this:
 ![](image/align.png)

 Then the .textgrid files with aligned transcripts should appear in the output_directory.
 This is what I got: